Aembit/terraform-provider-aembit/docs/index.md

   client_id = "aembit:useast2:tenant:identity:github_idtoken:0bc4dbcd-e9c8-445b-ac90-28f47b8649cc"

   # Optional, defaults to the Default Resource Set
-  # This resource_set_id configuration may be set here or in the AEMBIT_RESOURCE_SET_ID environment variable.
   # Note: This is a sample value and must be replaced with your generated Resource Set ID.
   resource_set_id = "d67afe77-6313-4b18-9b64-c0949b75bd1c"
 }